FelipeJeldres/6STR.github.io/README.md

 # 6STR.github.io
-this is a calculator proyect for rp fivem server.
+This is a calculator proyect for Fivem RP Server.

+Credits:
+Video: Logic-Films